Flavor: 4 Out Of 5

 Alternative Names: Jiffy Steak, London Broil

-The flank steak is a single muscle from the flank region beneath the loin and in front of the back legs.
+The flank is a single muscle from the flank region beneath the loin and in front of the back legs.
 It is an extremely flavorful, large, thin, flat cut with a long distinct grain.
 It is usually sold whole and weighs about 2 pounds, some grocery stores cut flanks into smaller portions.

 Flank is somewhat tender if cooked to medium rare (135 degrees), anything more we recommend this steak for marinade before grilling, broiling or pan-searing.
 Flank must be sliced across the grain on a diagonal angle.

 1. Trim off any excess fat, mix together a beef steak marinade according to its recipe.
 For best results place the flank steak in a resealable plastic food bag with 1/2 to 1 cup(250ml) of marinade, squeeze any air from bag, refrigerate 6-24 hours.